Eye For Film >> Movies >> America's Sweethearts (2001) Film Review

 Reviewed by: Angus Wolfe Murray

-This would have been perfect for Cary Grant and Katherine Hepburn.
+This would have been perfect for Cary Grant and Katharine Hepburn.
 Somehow the concept of two stars making popular romantic comedies together, while avoiding each other in private, fits into the old studio system far better than the 21st century $75million-a-pop Hollywood of today.

 The star of America's Sweethearts is Julia Roberts, who fills a support role for Catherine Zeta-Jones and John Cusack.
 The mover-and-shaker is Billy Crystal, who co-wrote the script and plays Lee Phillips, the marketing boss for a second generation movie mogul (Stanley Tucci).